Federalist publisher says US lockdowns are ‘what China wants’

 “This kind of wave of recurring lockdowns is the kind of thing that completely undermines the ability of small businesses to function and has long term effects in our economy that no amount of stimulus is going to be able to paper over,” Domenech continued.

-Domenech echoed the sentiments of Federalist writer Joy Pullman, who wrote that the Chinese Communist Party has “expertly manipulated American corporate media’s anti-American biases to undermine their biggest competitor for control of the world.”
+Domenech echoed the sentiments of Federalist executive editor Joy Pullmann, who wrote that the Chinese Communist Party has “expertly manipulated American corporate media’s anti-American biases to undermine their biggest competitor for control of the world.”

 “There is a hard limit to how much fake economic activity current and future taxpayers can float.
 We had already reached it before coronavirus hit.
 A bailout economy will crash irrevocably at some point,” Pullman continued.
 “No matter how much Congress thinks they can suspend the laws of nature, never-ending economic inflation through accelerating claims on future American earners’ incomes is utterly unsustainable.”